3 Key strategies for applying predictive models to improve ROI across your organization

 With today’s competitive markets, businesses increasingly need highly tailored approaches to win and retain customers.
 This introduces a host of challenges: How do you offer the right message, to the right person, at the right time?
 Or determine which services will best suit specific customers?
 Or plan in advance which offers deliver the most value to certain individuals, and benefit the business as well?
 What are key strategies for applying predictive models to your business?

-Predictive analytics can deliver the answers.
-Using real-world examples from the worlds of financial services, media, telecom, and retail, we’ll illustrate how you can use predictive modeling to boost the value of your business.
+Predictive models can deliver the answers.
+We’ll discuss strategies for developing and using predictive models in an AI context, and then show predictive models use cases from the worlds of financial services, media, telecom, and retail that can boost the value of your business.

-To get the most out of predictive analytics, it’s best to start with a clear strategic plan of what you want to achieve, why it’s important to your business, and where you can have the greatest impact on your bottom line.
+To get the most out of AI and predictive models, it’s best to start with a clear strategic plan of what you want to achieve, why it’s important to your business, and where you can have the greatest impact on your bottom line.

 To set the stage for successfully implementing predictive models across an organization, it’s also critically important to involve all relevant stakeholders early.
 You need to build buy-in and collaboration, and determine if you can augment existing resources or need to build new systems.
 By laying this foundation, you’ll have a clearer path for putting your data-driven models to work.

 There are always more projects than time and money to do them.
 The key is to focus your efforts on places where you get the best impact.
 Make a list of the opportunities, recording expected impact and cost.
 Predictive model and analytics projects that end up having the biggest financial impact are ones that scale by accumulating value across many predictions.

 Predictive models use data describing your customers and their past and present interactions.
 Since new data is always coming in and new interactions are always happening, the models need frequent or even continuous data flows.